micjahn/SSMS-Schema-Folders/README.md

 * Append Dot - Add a dot after the schema name on the folder label.
 * Clone Parent Node - Add the right click and connection properties of the parent node to the schema folder node.
 * Use Object Icon - Use the icon of the child node as the folder icon.
 If false then use the parent node (i.e. folder) icon.
+* Folder Type - The type of sorting to use to create the folders at each folder level.
+* Minimum Node Count - Sort nodes into folders only when it contains at least this many nodes.
 * Rename Node - Removes the schema name from the object node label.
 * Quick schema from node text - Faster but inaccurate.
 Default disabled.
 * Unresponsive timeout - Node sort speed vs unresponsive user interface.